tahmid-chowdhury/SOFE4630U-MS1/README.md

 * When publishing a message into a topic, an ordering key can be specified.
 Using examples, describe the role and benefits of ordering keys.

 ## Design
 Download the Labels.csv file from the Design folder in the repository.
 Write two Python scripts to produce and consume the records read from the CSV file.
+Create a new topic and assign it a name that suits the purpose of the CSV file.

 The producer should:
 * read the CSV file.